M

 • Spine #30

-• Restored high-definition digital transfer (with uncompressed monaural soundtrack on the Blu-ray edition)
+• New, restored high-definition digital transfer, with uncompressed monaural soundtrack

 • Audio commentary by German film scholars Anton Kaes, author of the BFI Film Classics volume on M, and Eric Rentschler, author of The Ministry of Illusion: Nazi Cinema and Its Afterlife